Grant Sears, Orchestra

 Reminders for Orchestra Students & Parents

-I am in my 34th year of teaching, 33 of which have been in the North Thurston Public Schools.
+I am in my 36th year of teaching, 35 of which have been in the North Thurston Public Schools.
 I presently teach orchestra at North Thurston High School, South Bay, and Pleasant Glade schools.
 I have a bachelor of Music from Washington State University (Yes I'm a Coug!) and a Master of Arts in Music from Pacific Lutheran University.
-I absolutely love teaching orchestra and strive to instill a love and committment for playing a stringed instrument throughout a student's life.
+I absolutely love teaching orchestra and strive to instill a love and commitment for playing a stringed instrument throughout a student's life.
 I do this by modeling excellence through positive energy, commitment toward my students, and dedication to the craft of teaching.
 My lovely wife, Cheryl, is a 4th grade teacher at Evergreen Forest elementary.
 She is an amazing person and is always an inspiration to me.
 I also have 2 beautiful grown daughters, Jessica and Christine, who are equally amazing people.